Understanding Car Warranties & Insurance in the Philippines

 Car Warranties: The Manufacturer's Assurance

-• Defects and Malfunctions: If something goes wrong with your car's engine, transmission, or other covered parts under regular use, the warranty takes care of it.
+- Defects and Malfunctions: If a component of your car, such as the engine, transmission, or other covered components, malfunctions under regular use, the warranty will cover the repair.

-• No Cost Repairs: Repairs under warranty typically come at no cost to you as long as the issue is covered.
+- No-Cost Repairs: Repairs under warranty are typically covered at no cost to you, as long as the issue is within the warranty scope.

 Car Insurance: Your Financial Shield